Connected Medical Devices: The Rise of Smart Health Solutions

 The Benefits of Connected Medical Devices

-Connected devices and the IoMT offer a number of direct benefits to patients and providers within the healthcare industry.
+Connected health devices and the IoMT offer a number of direct benefits to patients and providers within the healthcare industry.

 - Real-Time Patient Monitoring: Connected medical devices can monitor patient behavior in real-time and transmit that data directly to care providers.
 This data tracking can happen in the hospital or in home healthcare settings.
 In hospitals, the high number of patients means that constant monitoring of important information such as vital sign data isn’t always possible.
 Smart patient monitoring systems provide nurses and doctors with updates and alerts of vital patient information like heart rate and oxygen saturation without requiring them to continually visit a patient’s room.
 Take-home versions of health connected devices can monitor patient symptoms and diagnostics while sharing that data with care providers, allowing for better home monitoring and potentially reducing the need for follow-up visits.

 - More Personalized Care: With consistent and accurate patient data, physicians can make better, more personalized decisions about patient care.
 As physicians gain insights into patient behavior, they can track the effectiveness of certain therapies and make adjustments as needed.
 For example, a doctor may prescribe a medication that comes in a container with an embedded sensor, recording how often the bottle is opened and at what time.
 This will let the provider know how often medication is being accessed and can lead to greater medication compliance.

 - Increased Safety: Connected devices and the IoMT may make it possible to predict device malfunctions before they happen or before they cause serious adverse events.
 Through cloud-connectivity, these devices can be surveilled more effectively by manufacturers and technical teams.
 Early warning alerts can be issued if something may be wrong, allowing the potential problem to be addressed before it becomes a large-scale outage or takes critical systems offline.